Malcolm Atkin Military Research

 One of the modern myths of WW2 history is that the GHQ Auxiliary Units were the 'British Resistance Organisation' and the 'Last Ditch' of the nation's defence.
 In reality, it was a hastily-constructed scheme to provide a military commando force based around the Home Guard, and which accidentally aquired an intelligence-gathering wing from Section D of SIS.
 Pages on this website summarises the process by which this myth arose, in advance of wider publication (see below).
 Also included is primary evidence from the original leaders of the Auxiliary Units.

-current research projects relating to WW2
+current and recent research projects

 To the Last Man: The Home Guard in War and Popular Culture.
 Escaping the Myth of 'Dad's Army'